ganrad/openai-api-router/README.md

-# An Azure AI Services *API Gateway*
+# An Azure *AI Services API Gateway*
-The API Gateway can be used to intelligently distribute AI application requests to Azure AI Service deployment endpoints.
-The gateway currently supports proxying requests to the following Azure AI Services.
-- Azure OpenAI Service (Full API support)
-- Azure AI Search (Full API support)
-- Azure AI Language (Limited API support - Entity Linking, Language detection, Key phrase extraction, NER, PII, Sentiment analysis and opinion mining only)
-- Azure AI Translator (Limited API support - Text Translation only)
-- Azure AI Content Safety (Limited API support - Analyze Text and Analyze Image only)

 If you're seeking the essential components for rapid implementation and deployment of **AI Information Assistant (a.k.a AI Chatbot)** solutions on Azure, the *AI Services API Gateway* is your go-to resource to expedite the development process and transition smoothly from pilot phase to full-scale production.

-This *solution accelerator* can provide 80-90% of the functionality required to implement AI Solutions and Chatbots.
-Please read on.
+This *solution accelerator* is designed to deliver 80-90% of the core functionality essential for constructing and deploying AI Solutions and Chatbots.
+Most notably, it facilitates the use of a shared, minimal infrastructure component set, allowing for the smooth roll out of numerous AI Chatbots/Solutions on the same foundational infrastructure.

 Recipe | Components | Functional Architecture (**)
 ------ | ---------- | ----------------------------